LeSnip3r/vjha.github.io/Case Study/readme.md

 Overview -
 This case study evaluates the user experience (UX) of Amazon's return/refund flow on its mobile app, identifying strengths, pain points, and opportunities for improvement.
 It includes:
 - User personas
-- Journey maps (flowchart + phone mockup screenshots)
+- Journey maps (flowchart + phone mockups)
+- UX pros
-- UX pros/gaps analysis
+- UX cons/identifying gaps and analysis
 - Key metrics to measure returns business performance